Leading the formation of the Global Research Initiative (GRI) for Rural Communication

 The AICA also formulates and advocates policy with and for the national members of the Aboriginal and Torres Strait Islander broadcasting and media sector in urban, rural and remote areas who are working within broadcasting, print, online, film, video and television.

 Using participatory development communication processes to coordinate a $2.2 million ACIAR project

 Active from 2009 to 2014, the main participants in this program were smallholder farmers in the north-west highlands of Vietnam who have recently acquired market access and are in the transition to commercial agriculture.
 The aim of this project was to increase participants’ engagement in competitive value chains associated with maize and temperate fruit based farming systems, while improving land and crop management practices for the development of sustainable and profitable farming systems.

 The project’s first year highlighted the effectiveness of a system’s-based, participatory approach in the identification of potential innovations that can support farmers to change their current practices towards more profitable and sustainable farming.
 Farmers showed committed engagement in the experiments in most locations, although the benefits on their livelihood will still have to be proven throughout the project’s remaining stages.

-Researchable areas include practice change models, development, soil erosion management, integrated crop management, and value chain analysis.
+Researchable areas included practice change models, development, soil erosion management, integrated crop management, and value chain analysis.

-Support is provided in the form of advice and collaboration on workshops, new model exploration, field visits, methodology and reporting, in the following areas:
+Support was provided in the form of advice and collaboration on workshops, new model exploration, field visits, methodology and reporting, in the following areas:

-The CfCSC created an interactive, CD-based educational training program and resources kit commissioned by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+Creating an interactive, CD-based educational training program and resources kit for UNESCO

 This project required the development of an interactive, educational program and resources kit is designed to help media professionals to develop training skills and techniques, thus enabling to initiate and implement courses, workshops and seminars.